 Outreach - Every week, a number of early morning outreach sessions take place in the city centre to identify and support the people who are sleeping rough.
 Outreach workers also walk around the city centre during the day, making contact with people who are sleeping rough or begging, providing food, drink and clothing and encouraging them to access support available in the city.

 Free food and drink is available seven days a week for people who are without accommodation or income.
-See list and map of places.
+We are working on producing a map to illustrate clearly where all of these places are.

 Services that are open on weekdays between 9am and 5pm also offer support to get accommodation, access healthcare, and provide advice and guidance on a range of issues and concerns useful to people who are homeless.